Too few doctors

 There are far too few doctors in Zambia – only 1600 for a population of over 14 million.

-Two thirds of doctors live in urban areas; two thirds of the population live in rural Zambia.
+2/3 of doctors live in urban areas; 2/3 of the population live in rural Zambia.

-They then have to walk or cycle for many hours, or even days, to reach a district hospital.
+Patients may have to walk or cycle for many hours, or even days, to reach a district hospital.
+Costs of transport are prohibitive to many.

 Under-equipped rural health centres